 The two districts are governed by the elected Town Board in accordance to 60.77 of Wisconsin State Statutes.
 The water, sewer and stormwater utilities will remain intact and continue to provide services to all current customers; however, the Sanitary Districts will dissolve and become a function of the village.
 The water and sewer utility will provide serve outside the village's boarders, similar to how the Sanitary District #1 presently operates.
 The current Greenville Sanitary District #1 has customers in the Towns of Grand Chute and Ellington.
-ELABORATE AND DETAIL THE PROCESS.
+An intergovernmental agreement to provide services will continue after incorporation.
+See Map 3-1 Sanitary District #1 Sanitary System and Map 3-2 Sanitary District #1 Water System.